-Opportunities for XR in the Airline industry
+Opportunities for immersive technologies in the airline industry

 AR & VR is no stranger to the airline industry.
 In fact, the AR/VR market in aviation is projected to grow from $78 million in 2019 to $1,372 million by 2025.